WGPlaner/wg_planer/Documentation/SRS/SRS.md

 -->

 #### 3.1.3 Shopping List
 The shopping list gives an overview on products that need to be bought.
-It's possible to add new products to the list to update or remove old ones and to set the number of items needed.
+It's possible to add new products to the list, to update or remove old ones that the user created and to set the number of items needed.
 Because not every item should be shared equally between everyone, it's possible to select the members that the item is bought for.

-When an item is bought, the one shopping marks the product as bought and all other members of the shared flat can see the checkmarks.
+When an item is bought, the user shopping marks the product as bought and all other members of the shared flat see that the user is currently shopping.
 This way we avoid that another person buys the item simultaneously.
 After shoping, the user confirms that he has bought the checked items and they get transferred from the shopping list to the accounting page.
 The shopping list can be sorted by "customer" to get a better grasp of who needs what.

 <!--
 Die Shoppingliste dient der besseren Übersicht für alle WG Mitglieder.
 Es ist möglich ein neues Produkt der Liste hinzuzufügen, als auch eine Menge anzugeben.
 Da in einer WG nicht immer alle Produkte für jeden gekauft werden, sondern auch einzelne Mitglieder spezielle Produkte wollen, gibt es die Möglichkeit zwischen der kompletten WG und einzelnen als auch mehreren WG Mitgliedern zu wählen.
 Natürlich können die verschiedenen Positionen auch bearbeitet werden, um zum Beispiel die Menge zu ändern oder auch ein Produkt von der Liste zu löschen.